tastejs/todomvc/updates/react/README.md

 ## Implementation details

+React focuses mainly on providing composable user interfaces to enable developers to build an appealing website or web app.
+React does not force the user to utilize a particular design pattern, but it does provide useful hooks to implement an MVC pattern, if desired.

 React:\
-Model: todoReducer (reducer.js)\
+Model: Todo reducer (reducer.js)\
 View: React ui components\
-controller: App component + useReducer hook
+Controller: App component + useReducer hook

 MVC:\
-Model: maintains the data and behavior of an application\
+Model: Maintains the data and behavior of an application\
-View: displays the model in the ui\
+View: Displays the model in the ui\
-Controller: serves as an interface between view & model components
+Controller: Serves as an interface between view & model components

-## Built steps
+## Build steps

 To build the static files, this application utilizes webpack.
 It minifies and optimizes output files and copies all necessary files to a `dist` folder.